 In the event of a further Lockdown, we will immediately reduce any renewal fees back down to £24.99, but we will not refund any payments already taken nor carry them over.
 Clients receive government information at the same time as we do and can cancel their monthly subscription any time via the My Account area of the website.
 We can no longer indemnify clients against any loss made if we’re obliged to cancel or postpone classes through no fault of our own.

 I’ve cancelled my Gold member subscription but I’m still receiving communications from you.
 Why?
 Our subscriptions work like a gym membership – you are entitled to continue to attend in-person and online classes until the last day before your subscription would have renewed.
 So, for example, if your subscription renews on the 14th of a month but you cancel on 1st, you would still be able to attend classes right up until the 13th and therefore, we’ll continue to send you relevant communications for that period.

 Can I bring my baby to a toddler class?
 The toddler class is for children ages 16 months – 4 years.
 Babes in arms (under 6 months) can come along free to their older sibling’s class.
 Once they’re sitting up, some venues have a mixed baby and toddler class but if not book both children into the Toddlers class.

 Is there a sibling or twins discount?
-As we’ve had to reduce our class numbers by at least 25% to comply with COVID regs, this has eaten up our profit and means we’re no longer able to offer a sibling discount.
+As we’ve had to reduce our class numbers by at least 25% to comply with COVID regs, this has eaten up our profit and means we’re no longer able to offer a sibling discount at most of our venues.
 Sorry!